This is the featured image of the Make A Huge 80s Snare Drum blog article.

 ~Snare Drum - Processed With Reverb and Compressor

-Lastly, and maybe the most important effect in this chain, would be the gate effect.
-The gating effect provides that signature 80s sounding snare drum by sharply ending the reverb tail.
+Lastly, and maybe the most critical effect in this chain, would be the gate effect.
+The gating product provides that signature 80s-sounding snare drum by sharply ending the reverb tail.
 Again, we have chosen the Noise Gate effect from the Soundbridge native plugins collection.

 80s snare drum gate